Westminster Media Forum

 The regulator’s power to operate a licensing system and oversee revenue distribution will be discussed - including parachute payments - alongside strengthened requirements for evaluating the suitability of current and prospective ownership groups through an enhanced Owners’ and Directors’ test.

-We also expect a focus on sector concerns on the practicalities of implementation and enforcement, with discussion on statutory guidance, licensing conditions, and the transition from existing governance mechanisms.
+We also expect a focus on sector concerns on the practicalities of implementation and enforcement, with discussion on statutory guidance, licensing conditions, and the transition from existing governance mechanisms in the context of the IFR’s ongoing consultation on its information gathering, enforcement powers, and sanctions framework.
 The agenda will also reflect on how regulatory approaches can remain responsive to emerging risks and evolving market conditions.
 Priorities for stakeholder consultation and supporting long-term growth and sustainability of the football sector will also be considered.

 Governance, compliance & reporting

-Attendees will consider incoming changes to governance standards, with discussion on the scope and direction of policy relating to the forthcoming Football Club Corporate Governance Code, including the way forward for mandating compliance and assessing new requirements for clubs to publish EDI reports.
-How to embed best practice around board composition, decision-making processes, stakeholder engagement, and ESG responsibilities will also be discussed.
+Attendees will consider incoming changes to governance standards, with discussion on the scope and direction of policy relating to the forthcoming Football Club Corporate Governance Code, including the way forward for mandating compliance and assessing new requirements for clubs to publish equality, diversity and inclusion reports.
+How to embed best practice around board composition, decision-making processes, stakeholder engagement, and environmental, social, and governance responsibilities will also be discussed.

 Ownership & investment

 Sessions will explore evolving ownership models and implications for investment, with an emphasis on transparency in club acquisitions, corporate structure, and financial risk exposure.
-Delegates will consider how a more consistent, licence-based regime might be structured to help encourage longer-term and more transparent investment into English football.
+Delegates will consider how a more consistent, licence-based regime might be structured to help encourage longer-term and more transparent investment into English football, whilst also evaluating the IFR’s ongoing consultation on the Owners, Directors and Senior Executives regime.
 We also expect discussion on concerns that stricter regulatory expectations could limit flexibility for potential buyers, create new challenges for smaller clubs, and introduce complications for multi-club ownership structures.

 State of the Game report & fan engagement

 The conference will also be an opportunity to discuss priorities for the forthcoming State of the Game report, including how it might inform the regulator’s approach to transparency, consistency and long-term planning.
-Discussion will consider the breadth of the evidence base, including financial data, governance practices, and stakeholder experience across the football pyramid.
+Discussion takes place in the context of the recently published Fair Game Index 2025 report, which raises financial concerns across English football and suggests only four clubs to be ‘regulator ready’.
+Delegates will consider the breadth of the evidence base, including financial data, governance practices, and stakeholder experience across the football pyramid.

 Delegates will also assess the way forward for effective engagement with leagues, clubs, fans, and others - drawing on calls for wider and more regular consultation beyond traditional supporter groups.
 We expect discussion on next steps for advancing meaningful fan engagement throughout the regulator’s work, including how clubs should implement new statutory duties relating to ticket pricing, stadium relocation, and decisions affecting club identity.